Huriphoonado/Software-Engineering-Foundations/Presentation-1/README.md

 #### PhoneGap is an open source and free framework (with some optional priced tools) enabling the creation of mobile apps across platforms using standard web APIs (HTML, CSS, Javascript).

 Consider a small company that wishes to build an app and release it on a few of the mainstream mobile devices.
-With PhoneGap, rather than requring multiple teams or development cycles to produce a iOS version of the app with Objective C or Swift, an Android version with Java, and a Windows version with XAML and C#, the process may be streamilined with the bulk of the codebase for all apps developed within the same languages.
-(Of course it is not that, but we will get to that later.)
+With PhoneGap, rather than requring multiple teams or development cycles to produce a iOS version of the app with Objective C or Swift, an Android version with Java, and a Windows version with XAML and C#, the process may be streamilined with the bulk of the codebase for all versions of the app developed within the same languages.
+(Of course it is not that simple, but we will get to that later.)

 ## Advantages (Why Should We Care?)
 1. Most importantly, PhoneGap shortens the development cycle for cross-platform mobile apps.
 Rather than developing two (or more) versions of the same app, the majority of code should remain the same across platforms.